DiedrichsenLab/MultiTaskBattery/docs/custom_experiments.rst

      - ``1``
      - Height (in degrees of visual angle) of the instruction-screen text shown before each task.
 Reduce for smaller screens.
+   * - ``stim_dirs``
+     - ``[stim_dir]``
+     - List of stimulus root directories, searched in order (local first).
+The package's bundled ``stimuli`` folder is always appended as a final fallback, so built-in tasks still resolve even when the first root is an experiment-local folder.
+Use this to keep a custom task's stimuli in your experiment folder.
+See :doc:`creating_tasks`.

 .. note::